telepresenceio/telepresence/docs/index.md

 * [Removing need for Kubernetes credentials](https://github.com/datawire/telepresence/issues/2)
 * [Allowing running code locally without a container](https://github.com/datawire/telepresence/issues/1)
+* Implementing any of the unsupported features mentioned above.

-Please add comments to these tickets if you are interested in these features, and [file a new issue](https://github.com/datawire/telepresence/issues/new) if you find any bugs or have any feature requests.
+Please add comments to relevant tickets if you are interested in these features, or [file a new issue](https://github.com/datawire/telepresence/issues/new) if there is no existing ticket for a desired feature or bug report.

 ## Alternatives